mmenestret/jdegoes.github.io/_posts/2019-04-07-testable-zio.md

 }
 {% endhighlight %}

-Notice how we have decided to place only a single method inside the database service: the `lookupUser` method.
+Notice how we have decided to place just one method inside the database service: the `lookupUser` method.
 Although there may be many database methods, we don't have time to make all of them testable, so we will focus on the one required by the `inviteFriends` method.

 We are now ready to implement a production version of the service.